danriti/moleskine/python-traceview/README.md

 ## Conclusion

-Supports Python 2.7, 3.2, 3.3, 3.4

-Read the [documentation][3], file an [issue][8], or leave a comment on what other information you'd like to see available via the Data API!
+So that's just the tip of the iceberg.
+For more inforamtion, check out the [documentation][3], file an [issue][8], or leave a comment on what other information you'd like to see available via the Data API!

 [1]: http://www.appneta.com/blog/data-api-for-web-application-monitoring/
 [2]: https://github.com/danriti/python-traceview